 Istanbul city tours

-This eight-hour tour will visit most of the Istanbul must see venues.
+This eight-hour tour will visit most of the Istanbul must-see venues.
 Highlights include the Blue Mosque, Hagia Sophia, Hippodrome, the Grand Bazaar, five tombs of the Ottoman Sultans, and the imperial residence of the former sultans.
 (Note: it does not visit the Basilica Cistern except on Monday when Hagia Sophia is closed.)
 Reserve your old city tour here

-An opportunity to do it all on your own, while travelling between venues on a bus providing commentary in eight optional languages including English.
+An opportunity to do it all on your own while travelling between venues on a bus providing commentary in eight optional languages, including English.
 In addition to the key sites listed on this page, the bus crosses the Bosphorus Bridge into Aisa to see the Beylerbeyi Palace.
-It also includes a boat tour on the Bosphorus River.
+Reserve your hop-on-hop-off pass here.